timothyrenner/ProfanityPowerIndex/readme.md

 #### Fields

 * **name** The name of the subject.
 * **picture** A link to a picture of the subject.
-This gets shoved into a 180px by 229px image tag.
+This gets shoved into a 180px by 180px image tag.
 You can change it if you want, but it may have undesired consequences wrt the CSS positioning.
+Mind the aspect ratio as well.
 * **id** A name that can be used as a CSS ID selector to uniquely identify DOM elements for a subject.
 * **colors** The colors for the subject's plots.
 The **sparkline** is an array of objects that will be used in an [SVG gradient](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Gradients).
 The idea was taken from [this plot](http://bl.ocks.org/mbostock/3969722) by Mike Bostock.
 The **barchart** is an object with the "base" color for the barchart bars and a color to transition to when hovered.
 * **startTime** The start time of the actual debate in ISO 8601.